tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 !!! success ""
     ??? "**Answer**"
-        It is probably circular, matches the size of a known plasmid, has a rep gene...
+        It is probably circular, matches the size of a known plasmid, and has a rep gene.

 !!! note "Question"
     Are there easier ways to find plasmids?